lulubeanana17/MSA24-Phase2/README.md

 - Regarding the technoligy wise, I am proud of my file structure.
 When I started frontend development 3 year's ago, I did not have a structure and did not know what it is.
 However, through many projects and collaborating with many people, I know how to structure the file organisation and keep it clean for other developers.

-what basic features I have implemented
+What basic features I have implemented

-what advanced features I have implemented
+What advanced features I have implemented

 MSSQL local database has been deployed on Azure Connection string has been secured and hidden by secret manager tool for development purpose